keilerkonzept/cron-wait/README.md

     	Print dots to stdout while waiting
   -format string
-    	Timestamp format (default "2006-01-02T15:04:05Z07:00") -print-next-match-and-exit
+    	Timestamp format (default "2006-01-02T15:04:05Z07:00") -print-delta-and-exit
+    	Only print the duration (in seconds) until the next expression match and exit (without waiting) -print-next-match-and-exit
     	Only print the timestamp of the next expression match and exit (without waiting) -q	(alias for -quiet)